clindforsSejsing/g5-esc/README.md

 # g5-esc

-forked from original team-project due to testing this repo with cypress.
+forked from original team-project, with the intention of testing this repo with cypress.